1883 Proof Sovereign and 1883 Proof Half Sovereign struck at the Sydney Mint, offered as a pair for $250,000

 107307-Mobile-header-1883-Proof-Half-Sovereign-SHIELD-TECH-March-2026

 To understand the motivations of the Sydney, Melbourne and Perth Mints in producing Coins of Record.
-And to know the numbers struck, is to recognize the value and outstanding qualities of the 1883 Sydney Proofs.
+And to know the numbers struck, is to recognise the value and outstanding qualities of the 1883 Sydney Proofs.

 The Sydney Mint had no control over its proof strikings for the first sixteen years of its opening.
 Australia's Coins of Record featuring the Sydney Mint design were struck at the Royal Mint London in 1853, 1855, 1856, 1857, 1866 and 1870.
 The proximity to already established collector markets in the U.K. and Europe meant that the Sydney Mint proofs were traded commercially soon after they were struck.